d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 Released 16 August 2018.

-- if task is selected in Execute view, only logs for selected task is presented in log view
+- if task is selected in Synchronize view, only logs for selected task is presented in log view
 - some enhancements in copy single files, fixed a memory leak
-- implementing a new restore function from Execute view
+- implementing a new restore function from Synchronize view
 - a new info view showing output from rclone during execution of single tasks

 ## Version 1.5.4